 This year's event takes place on Sunday 13 April.

-Last year's London Marathon took place on warm Sunday in April, with temperatures reaching 13 °C. What will the weather be like for this year's event?
+Last year's London Marathon took place on warm, dry Sunday in April, with temperatures reaching 15.2°C and not a drop of rain.
+What will the weather be like for this year's event?

 Check the weather forecast for the London Marathon on Sunday.